ology/Python-Music-TonnetzTransform/README.md

 The `generate()` method generates a *linear* series of transformed chords.

 The `circular()` method generates a *circular* series of transformed chords.
-This is movement around a circular list ("necklace") of chord transformations.
+This describes movement around a circular list ("necklace") of chord transformations.
 Starting at position zero, we move randomly, forward or backward along the necklace, transforming the current chord.

 ## SYNOPSIS
 ```python